AtomicCityBuild/PayAll/README.md

 # Commands + Permissions
 **/payall <amount>**
 payall.cmd
-default: true

 **/payallinfo**
 payallinfo.cmd
-default: true

-Default True means that everyone can use this commands.
-If you want to use the permissions, please open the plugin.yml and set default to op
+They are true on default.
+That means, that they are usable for everyone.
+If you want to use the permissions, you need to open **plugin.yml** and change default for both permissions to **op**
 It must look like this:
-default: op
+**default: op**

 # Config:
 (Every Hashtag got replaced with // because of reasons and I like PHP)